IG-AI/Samvara-AI/README.md

 - **Multimodal Inputs**: Extend the network's capabilities to handle audio, video, and other sensory data, enriching its understanding of the world.
 - **Ethical AI**: Continue refining the ethical decision-making layer, ensuring Samvara-AI aligns with compassionate and non-egoistic goals.
 ```

-This version provides a clean structure using Markdown to enhance readability and ease of navigation.
-Let me know if you need further adjustments!